ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-However, these YANG data models for network maintenance are based on specific data source information and manage alarms and performance metrics data separately at different layers in various different management systems.
-In addition, the frequency and quantity of alarms and performance metrics data reported to Operating Support System (OSS) are increased dramatically (in many cases multiple orders of magnitude) with the growth of service types and complexity and greatly overwhelm OSS platforms {{TMF724A}}; with existing known dependency relation between metric, alarm and events at each layer (e.g., packet layer or optical layer), it is possible to compress series of alarms (see {{Section 3.5.3 of ?RFC8632}} ) into fewer network incidents and there are many solutions in the market today that essentially do
+However, these YANG data models for network maintenance are based on specific data source information and manage alarms and performance metrics data separately at different layers in various separate management systems.
+In addition, the frequency and quantity of alarms and performance metrics data reported to Operating Support System (OSS) have increased dramatically (in many cases multiple orders of magnitude) with the growth of service types and complexity and greatly overwhelm OSS platforms {{TMF724A}}; with existing known dependency relationships between metric, alarm, and events at each layer (e.g., packet layer or optical layer), it is possible to compress series of alarms (see {{Section 3.5.3 of ?RFC8632}} ) into fewer network incidents and there are many solutions in the market today that essentially do